<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 What’s he mean by that?

-Super Important: Know the Difference Between Selective and Non-Selective Herbicide
+Super Important: Know the Difference Between Selective and Non-Selective Herbicides

 You’ll spare yourself a lot of grief if you remember the key difference.